- As low as $756/Night

 - Condo

 Welcome to 209 Brighton at Kingston Resorts!!
 This roomy unit, overlooking the brand-new Currents pool complex and water park, is ideal for your next family vacation!
 The main living areas are open and inviting, both the living room and dining room have balconies, one overlooking the waterpark and the other looking out at the resort!
-The primary bedroom features a king-sized bed, a humongous ensuite bathroom and access to the front balcony.
-The 2nd bedroom is giant, it has 2 queen beds, yet another balcony and a sizable ensuite!
+The primary bedroom features a king-sized bed, a giant ensuite bathroom and access to the front balcony.
+The 2nd bedroom is humongous, it has 2 queen beds, yet another balcony and a huge ensuite!
 And the 3rd bedroom has 2 full beds - so this unit has tons of space for your family!!

 Guests who rent with us have full and exclusive access to all Kingston Resorts managed amenities including: Currents Pool Complex and Waterparks at Embassy Suites, Hilton Myrtle Beach Resort pools, resort shuttle service, cashless charging privileges on the resort, Wi-Fi and 24 hour on-site staff, including maintenance and security.